Tuesday, January 31, 2023

 • Single point of implementation as MS

-• Its usage in API gateway to only public endpoint will be expose.
+• Its usage in API gateway to only the public endpoint will be exposed.

-• Gateway will authenticate client request and other features as needed.
+• Gateway will authenticate client requests and other features as needed.

 • avoid network calls and latency.

-· The main benefit of this gateway aggregation pattern is to reduce chattiness communication between
+• This gateway aggregation pattern is to reduce chattiness in communication between

-· This routing feature provides to decouple client applications from the internal microservices, so it is separating responsibilities on network layer.
+• This routing feature provides a means to decouple client applications from the internal microservices, so it is separating responsibilities on the network layer.

-· API Gateway validates the incoming request after that API gateway check.
+• API Gateway validates the incoming request after the API gateway check.

-· After that API gateway passes to the request the passes request to do identity provider, In order to perform authentication and authorization.
+• After that API gateway passes the request to the identity provider in order to perform authentication and authorization.
 API Gateway receives an authenticated session.
 From the identity provider with validating token information.

-· it performs route matching and redirect requests to the specific microservices.
+• it performs route matching and redirects requests to the specific microservices.

-· API Gateway also transforms requests to appreciate protocol for internal microservices with protocol
+• API Gateway also transforms requests to appreciate the protocol for internal microservices with the protocol

 • Separate API gateway per specific frontend applications

-• Multiple API Gateway as per client applications (Mobile/Web-based/ etc)
+• Multiple API Gateways as per client applications (Mobile/Web-based/ etc)

 • Single point of implementation as MS

-• An API Gateway call multiple MS API for specific front end and similarly other API Gateway can call same MS for different frontend applications.
+• An API Gateway calls multiple MS API for a specific front end, and similarly, other API Gateways can call the same MS for different frontend applications.

-• API can be tailored based on front end needs as well and those APIs can only serve those purpose.
+• API can be tailored based on front-end needs as well, and those APIs can only serve that purpose.

-• Based on client type API Gateway will be configured to support MS call.
+• Based on the client type API Gateway will be configured to support MS calls.

 Benefits:

-This is the client focused interfaces and provide minimal logic on the front-end code and streamline.
+This is the client focused interfaces and provide minimal logic on the front-end code and streamlines.
 The data representation.
 It has well focused interface for the front-end client application.
-With applying Backend for Frontend API Gateways, client could become very easy and manageable, and every client has data focused, retrieve operation from the Backend for Frontend API Gateways.
+By applying Backend for Frontend API Gateways, client could become very easy and manageable, and every client has data focused, retrieve operation from the Backend for Frontend API Gateways.

 Drawback:

 The main drawback is increased latency.
-Since adding additional layer into your network architecture, it become with increased latency and it is good for large scale microservice applications, which has several client applications.
+Since adding an additional layer to your network architecture, it results in increased latency, it is good for large-scale microservice applications, which have several client applications.

-• get the request from client or from API Gateway
+• Get the request from the client or from API Gateway

-• Build Service aggregator which will call other MS and aggregate those data and send response back to API Gateway or Client
+• Build a service aggregator that will call other MS and aggregate that data, and send a response back to API Gateway or Client

-• Aggregator Service request data from Several different MS
+• Aggregator Service requests data from Several different MS

 • Centralized logic into a specialized MS